Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - Embroidered Personalized Toiletry Bag – Personalize with an initial, monogram or name.

 - Clear Purse – You’ll need this for stadium events in college and beyond.
 This one is a dressier clear purse that would be appropriate for formals, conferences or large business events.
+And this is a favorite basic option.

 Taking A Car To College